stfbk/mig-t/doc/language.md

 - `incorrect flow \[sessionname\]` opposite of `correct flow`, the test succedes only if there is an error
 - `assert_only` the test result ignores the validation of the session flow but gives a result depending on the assertions defined in the track.
 This means, that if the execution of the session fails, the result will not take it into account.

-The result can be combined with the result of the checks or regex in an operation with action set to `validate`.
+The result can be combined with the result of the checks or regex in an operation.
-The succes is evaluated with the Boolean operator AND between the result and all the validates
+The succes is evaluated with the Boolean operator AND between the result and all the results of the operations

 Note that if correct (or incorrect) flow is used without specifying a session name, all the sessions are checked.